EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We have spent the most time trying to set things up on cloud and waiting for our model to train seeing as we also did the training multiple times.
+We also struggled with other functionalities of the Cloud, and especially how to combine these.
+It was a struggle to find the bucket when training, and finding the model checkpoint when deploying the inference api.
 To overcome the challenges we have asked the TA's or chatgpt for help.

+Another struggle was delegating the different tasks in the project, as many tasks builds on one another, eg it is hard to work on training in the cloud if the bucket is not set up, or the final training script is not done.

 ### Question 31